 In Sedona most people stay in the uptown area as this is where all the shops, restaurants and amenities are.

-Accommodation in Sedona is very pricey as most of the hotels and resorts are luxury.
+I found that pretty much all accommodation options in Sedona were very pricey as most of the hotels and resorts are luxury.

 Best Hotels In Sedona: